-One of the most popular markets among Venetians is the Rialto market.
-The market was founded in 1097 and was renovated in 1500, still maintaining the structure and organisation of the time.
-The market has two sections, the Logge della Pescheria with fish products and Campo dell'Erbaria with fruit and vegetables.
-At dawn you will see barges full of fruit and vegetables and fish merchants bring their fish from Tronchetto.
-This market operates from Monday to Saturday from 07:30 until around 14:00.
-Being the cheapest in Venice it is also the busiest, especially on Saturdays.
+One of the most popular markets among Venetians is the Rialto Market.
+Founded in 1097 and renovated in 1500, the market maintains the same structure.
+There are two sections - fresh fish at the Loggia della Pescheria and vegetables and fruit at Campo dell'Erbaria.
+If you come very early, at dawn, you might see barges full of fruit, vegetables, and fish heading to the market from Tronchetto.
+The Rialto Market operates from Monday to Saturday from 07:30 until around 14:00.
+Being the cheapest in Venice, it is also the busiest, especially on Saturdays.

-The Rialto market is not the only market for food.
-Almost every sestiere has its own market.
-In Dorsoduro in Campo Santa Margherita, open every day except Sunday and Monday, you will find the fruit and vegetable market.
-In Campo San Barnaba you will often find the characteristic Venetian barge parked with agricultural products for sale.
-Also in Dorsoduro, on Monday mornings you'll find the Mercato del Contadino (farmer's market) with organic food.
-In Cannaregio the Rio Terà di San Leonardo Market is open in the morning from Monday to Saturday.
-While in Santa Croce the Mercato dell'Altra Economia offers eco-friendly and zero-kilometre products.
+The Rialto market is one of many food markets in Venice.
+Almost every Venice neighborhood has its market.
+In Dorsoduro, on Campo Santa Margherita, it is open daily except the weekend.
+It mainly offers fruit and vegetables.
+On Campo San Barnaba, you will often find the characteristic Venetian barge parked with agricultural products for sale.
+Also in Dorsoduro, you can visit the farmer's market Mercato del Contadino, which is open on Monday mornings.
+There is a wide variety of organic food.
+In Cannaregio, the Rio Terà di San Leonardo Market operates every morning except Sundays.
+While in Santa Croce, check out the Mercato dell'Altra Economia with eco-friendly and zero-kilometer goods.

-The islands of the Lagoon also have their own fruit and vegetable markets.
-The Sacco Fisola in Giudecca and the Calle del Pizzo Market in Burano are two examples.
-An inclusive initiative held on Giudecca is the Orto delle Meraviglie (Garden of Wonders), maintained by prison inmates.
-Here, as well as fruit and vegetables, you can buy other products such as cosmetics.
-The inmates' stall is only open on Thursdays from 9am to 12pm at the prison entrance.
+The islands of the Venetian Lagoon also have fruit and vegetable markets.
+The two best-known are the Sacco Fisola in Giudecca and the Calle del Pizzo Market in Burano.
+Another place on Giudecca, the Orto delle Meraviglie (Garden of Wonders), is a market run by prison inmates.
+It's an intriguing initiative that a true adventurer can't miss!
+In addition to fruit and vegetables, you can also buy cosmetics and other similar goods.
+This market, located at the prison entrance, is open exclusively on Thursdays from 9 am to 12 pm.

-These markets do not always have a fixed frequency, sometimes they can vary.
-We suggest you get advice from the staff at your hotel, or visit our website for the latest information.
-The most famous of these markets is undoubtedly the San Maurizio market, which has been attracting collectors and amateurs for over 50 years.
-Here you can find many antiques as well as second-hand goods.
-Polvere dei Ricordi, with its poetic name, is held between Campo dell'Erbaria, Campo San Silvestro and Campo Sant'Agnese.
-It is perhaps the second most important market and here you can find interesting items sold by private individuals and real professionals.
-The Miracoli market in Cannaregio on the other hand is run by Venetian amateurs who meet on weekends in March, May and from September to December.
-Here you'll find lots of second-hand goods, from books to furniture and clothes.
+Venice is a perfect destination if you are enthusiastic about flea markets and antiques.
+These second-hand markets don't always have a fixed frequency, and their open days vary.
+The most famous is undoubtedly the San Maurizio market, attracting collectors and amateurs for over 50 years.
+You can also seek out Polvere dei Ricordi, usually between Campo dell'Erbaria, Campo San Silvestro, and Campo Sant'Agnese.
+It is the second most important market, with interesting items sold by individuals and absolute professionals.
+On the other hand, the Miracoli market in Cannaregio is the idea of Venetian amateurs who meet on weekends in March, May, and from September to December.
+Here you'll find many second-hand goods, from books to furniture and clothes.
 The least frequented market by tourists is the one in Via Garibaldi in Castello.
-In the mornings you'll find fruit and vegetable stalls along with antique dealers selling second-hand items all day long.
+In the mornings, you'll find fruit and vegetable stalls along with antique dealers selling second-hand items all day long.